yochaigal/cairn/wip/west-marches/the-fallen-kingdom.md

 - Views of the entire valley: panoramic views of the waterfall and valley.
 - The hike: an 8 hr journey to **Waterfall City**.
 12 hours uphill.

-### 3. Bottleneck Cave
+### 3. Gloomlight Cave

 A former religious site, its original purpose lost to time.
 Locals make pilgrimages to the cave but never enter, leaving their wishes (curled-up scrolls) in the pitted alcoves that mar the hillside.

-- Dense forest
+The path gradually becomes broken cobblestone steps that lead up a hill towards a small **cave**.
+Something like firelight is flickering within.

+- **Cave**: 100 steps exactly to the entrance.
+Small, the cave appears several hundred years old.
+Within, a **small lamp** is lit at the feet of an enormous staue.
+Behind the statue the cave continues for only a short while.
+- **Lamp**: Wrought iron, containing a trapped **Will-o’-Wisp** within.
+Survives on the energy of nearby pain and suffering.
+It is brighter on the side closer to the statue.
+  - **Will-o-wisp**: Placed here by its master to feed, then forgotten.
+Over the decades it has gone quite mad, but contains enough energy to swallow a small village if destroyed.
+- **Statue**: A troglodytic figure with goat-like eyes holds an empty bowl in each palm.
+One has ash, the other a feather.
+Built for a deity by worshipers many centuries ago, it is all but forgotten now.
+The **bowls** do nothing special.
+  - The Will-o-wisp feeds from its anguish, and in turn the god is not forgotten.
+If the lamp is taken away, it loses its last true believer.

 ### 4. Rotterdenes